 - You should stay home if you or anyone in your family has a fever, cough, or have been exposed to someone who is sick.
 If you are not comfortable in a large gathering, please continue to enjoy our online worship experience.

 What is the plan for Children’s Ministry?

-- Children’s Ministry will be available for Infants – Age 2.
-Children older than 2 will worship with their parents.
+- Children’s Ministry will be available for Infants – Grade 5 on a limited basis.
+Children of any age are welcome to worship with their parents.
 Special printable activity sheets will be available in the Worship Center.
 They can also be found in the Sunday Resources link on our website and in our Mission Church mobile app.
 We will continue to offer online lessons and resources for our Mission Kids.
 Our team has been innovative in designing the classroom experience to accomplish discipleship while providing space to spread out and allow for appropriate ratios of kids to teachers.